oscimp/WRTD-FMC-ADC/wrtd_installation/README.md

 The userspace tools provided by the project were implemented into Buildroot packages here: https://github.com/oscimp/oscimp_br2_external.

-The packages to activate from `make menuconfig` in order are `wrtd`, `wrtd-binaries`, and `adc-lib`.
+The packages to activate from `make menuconfig` are `wrtd`, `wrtd-binaries`, and `adc-lib`.
 These should automatically select `mock-turtle`, `zio` and `fmc-adc-100m`.

-However you will need to cross-compile the kernel modules and copy the relevent file onto your board manually for the time being.
+However you will need to cross-compile the kernel modules and copy the relevent files onto your board manually for the time being.
 Before executing the build scripts, provide the following environment variables:
 ```bash
 export ARCH=arm64